giantswarm/docs/src/content/ui-api/observability/prometheus/volume-size/index.md

 ## Limitations

-* __Expanding__: It is currently impossible to expand volume size on Openstack.
+* __Expanding__: It is currently impossible to expand the Prometheus volume on OpenStack.
 We are working on a fix and will adjust the documentation accordingly when available.

-* __Downsizing__: be aware that reducing the volume size will cause a data loss.
+* __Downsizing__: be aware that reducing the volume size will cause data loss.